-(a) An application for a license must contain:
+An applicant for a license must submit to the department:

-(4) any other relevant information required by the department.
+(D) any other relevant information required by the department; and

 A person who qualifies for a license must pay to the department the license fee set by the commission.

-Except as provided by Section 51.205(a), a license issued under this chapter expires August 31 of each year.
-On or before that date, a license holder must pay an annual renewal fee to the department.
+A license issued under this chapter expires annually.
+On or before the license expiration date, a license holder must pay an annual renewal fee to the department.

 A license is not transferable or assignable.